 Details: Korbel Winery, 13250 River Road, Guerneville, 707-824-7316.

-Sit on the patio next to the sparkling swimming pool , and enjoy taste crepes, pizzas, salads, panini, gelato, cocktails, and wines by the glass from the Pool Café.
+Sit on the patio next to the sparkling swimming pool , and enjoy tasty crepes, pizzas, salads, panini, gelato, cocktails, and wines by the glass from the Pool Café.
 Friendly staff will even deliver your order directly to your poolside lounge chair.
+(Pool passes not required to dine at the Poolside Café.)
 You can also enjoy pizzas, salads, or sandwiches on the Rustic restaurant terrace overlooking Alexander Valley – perhaps a muffaletta, or a classic Caesar.

 Details: Francis Ford Coppla Winery, 300 Via Archimedes, Geyserville, 707-857-1471.

 Experience the rich history of winegrowing in the region at Landmark Vineyards at the Hop Kiln Estate, located in the heart of the Russian River Valley.
 The iconic location has grown wine grapes on the property since the late 1800s.
 The tasting room is housed in a preserved historical landmark, an old stone hop kiln building, from the era when hops and beer were big in Sonoma County.
 Choose from indoor and outdoor tasting experiences, and enjoy expansive vineyard views in a historic setting.
 Each day the tasting room pours limited-production Pinot Noir and Chardonnay from the estate and from surrounding vineyards.
 A delicious array of local cheeses and charcuterie are available as a build-your-own picnic option.

 Details: Landmark Vineyards at Hop Kiln Estate, 6050 Westside Orad, Healdsburg, 707-433-6491.